MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-incremental-copy-data-warehouse-lakehouse.md

 	The pipeline in this solution has the following activities:

 	* Create two lookup activities.
 Use the first lookup activity to retrieve the last watermark value.
 Use the second lookup activity to retrieve the new watermark value.
 These watermark values are passed to the copy activity.
 	* Create a copy activity that copies rows from the source data table with the value of the watermark column greater than the old watermark value and less than the new watermark value.
-Then, it copies the data from the source data store to Blob storage as a new file.
+Then, it copies the data from the Data Warehouse to Lakehouse as a new file.
-	* Create a stored procedure activity that updates the watermark value for the pipeline that runs next time.
+	* Create a stored procedure activity that updates the old watermark value for the pipeline that runs next time.

 ## Prerequisites

 - **Data Warehouse**.
 You use the Data Warehouse as the source data store.
 If you don't have it, see [Create a workspace](../get-started/create-workspaces.md) for steps to create one.
 - **Lakehouse**.
 You use the Lakehouse as the destination data store.
-If you don't have it, see [Create a Lakehouse](../data-engineering/create-lakehouse) for steps to create one.
+If you don't have it, see [Create a Lakehouse](../data-engineering/create-lakehouse.md) for steps to create one.
 Create a folder named *IncrementalCopy* to store the copied data.

 ### Preparing your source

-Here are some tables and stored procedure that you need to prepare in your source Data Warehouse before configuring the incremental copy.
+Here are some tables and stored procedure that you need to prepare in your source Data Warehouse before configuring the incremental copy pipeline.

 #### 1. Create a data source table in your Data Warehouse